timbuchinger/mcp-server-qdrant/README.md

                                    If there is a default collection name, this field is not enabled.
    - Returns: Confirmation message
 2. `qdrant-find`
-   - Retrieve relevant information from the Qdrant database
+   - Retrieve relevant information from the Qdrant database using semantic search
    - Input:
      - `query` (string): Query to use for searching
-     - `collection_name` (string): Name of the collection to store the information in.
+     - `collection_name` (string): Name of the collection to search in.
 This field is required if there are no default collection name.
                                    If there is a default collection name, this field is not enabled.
    - Returns: Information stored in the Qdrant database as separate messages
+3. `qdrant-hybrid-find`
+   - Advanced hybrid search combining semantic similarity and keyword matching using Qdrant's RRF/DBSF fusion
+   - Input:
+     - `query` (string): Query to use for searching
+     - `collection_name` (string): Name of the collection to search in.
+This field is required if there are no default collection name.
+                                   If there is a default collection name, this field is not enabled.
+     - `fusion_method` (string, optional): Fusion method - "rrf" (Reciprocal Rank Fusion) or "dbsf" (Distribution-Based Score Fusion).
+Default: "rrf"
+     - `dense_limit` (integer, optional): Maximum results from semantic search.
+Default: 20
+     - `sparse_limit` (integer, optional): Maximum results from keyword search.
+Default: 20
+     - `final_limit` (integer, optional): Final number of results after fusion.
+Default: 10
+   - Returns: Fused search results combining both semantic understanding and exact keyword matching

 ## Environment Variables